devartgr/joomla-devart-polls/README.md

 - Page HTML can be cached by Joomla or Cloudflare Full Page Cache
 - Vote endpoints send `Cache-Control: no-store`
 - After page load, the module hydrates visitor state and live counters through `vote.refresh`
-- Stale “already voted” markup is corrected for the current visitor
+- Stale "already voted" markup is corrected for the current visitor

 This keeps voting independent of full-page cache.